jordan-bird/eeg-feature-generation/README.md

 In *generateTrainingMatrix.py* there are the cases for mental state classes (see line 31 onwards), simply add/remove cases here and make sure they all have a unique integer state.
 This integer is inserted into the final column (after all features) of the class in the output

 ## Where do these features come from?
 We have been slowly growing this list of features over time through multiple research papers.
-If you do use this, please be sure to cite **all** related works:

 [A Study on Mental State Classification using EEG-based Brain-Machine Interface](https://ieeexplore.ieee.org/abstract/document/8710576) - this work first proposes the technique and features.
 We used them to classify mental state.